-Purpose: To allow 4-H/FFA youth to explore rocketry and aerospace outside the bounds of traditional modeling.
+- Purpose: To allow 4-H youth to explore rocketry and aerospace outside the bounds of traditional modeling. - The rules for ALL categories apply. - Exhibits may not consist of only a rocket but must contain substantial supporting educational material in the form of posters, notebooks, display boards, etc. - Displays should be creative and showcase something specific you have learned in the Rocketry project during the current 4-H year. - Follow copyright laws, citing all sources of information in a standard notation on the "4-H Educational Rocketry Exhibit Information Form."
+Additional pages can be added inside the Information Packet and should be labeled "Citations."

-- 1. The rules for ALL categories apply. - 2.
-Exhibits may not consist of only a rocket, but must contain substantial supporting educational material in the form of posters, notebooks, or display boards, etc. - 3.
-Displays should be creative and showcase something specific you have learned in the Rocketry project during the current 4-H year. - 4.
-Follow copyright laws, citing all sources of information in a standard notation on the "4-H Educational Rocketry Exhibit Information Form."
-Additional pages can be added inside the Information Packet and should be labeled "Citations." - Educational displays are not to exceed a standard commercial 3'x 4' tri-fold display board.
+- Educational displays are not to exceed a standard commercial 3'x 4' tri-fold display board.
 No card board table exhibits will be allowed.
-Care should be taken to use durable materials that will withstand fair conditions. - 6.
-"Construction Kits" that are part of educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1' X 2' X 2' and must have a latch which securely keeps all components contained in the "Construction Kits".
-Other components are to adhere to appropriate dimensions as stated elsewhere. - 7.
-Rocketry Educational Project notebooks must be organized in a 3-ring binder. - 8.
-Educational posters must be no larger than a 22" X 28" poster board. - Engines and igniters ARE NOT permitted with the exhibit and constitute an immediate disqualification.
-This is for safety reasons and includes both spent and live engines. - Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the educational display, notebook, "Construction Kit," and/or poster. - 11.
-Exhibits should possess the following qualities (in no particular order): - a.
-Central theme - b.
-What you want others to learn - c.
-Be designed and constructed in a manner befitting the exhibit - d.
-Be something you are interested in - e.
-Be related to model or high power rocketry - f.
-And those characteristics described above.
+Care should be taken to use durable materials that will withstand fair conditions. - "Construction Kits" that are part of educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1' X 2' X 2' and must have a latch which securely keeps all components contained in the "Construction Kits".
+Other components are to adhere to appropriate dimensions as stated elsewhere. - Rocketry Educational Project notebooks must be organized in a 3-ring binder. - Educational posters must be no larger than a 22" X 28" poster board. - Engines and igniters ARE NOT permitted with the exhibit and constitute an immediate disqualification.
+This is for safety reasons and includes both spent and live engines. - Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the educational display, notebook, "Construction Kit," and/or poster. - Exhibits should possess the following qualities (in no particular order): - Central theme - What you want others to learn - o Be designed and constructed in a manner befitting the exhibit - o Be something you are interested in - o Be related to model or high-power rocketry - o And those characteristics described above.